monktastic/no-more-contempt/index.md

 ---

-This is where the "bad people" find themselves.
-Something in them is shielding the _wrongness_ of their behavior from conscious self-reflection — and the more contemptuously you judge them for it, the more they will perceive _you_ as evil and dig in their heels.
-You will take this as confirmation of _their_ evil, but they are actually recognizing the same self-deceptive mechanism in you that is operating within them – the very thing you see as "evil." **This whole sordid dance was choreographed by the darkness in _both_ of your minds, to perpetuate itself without either of you catching on.** You both come away feeling more than justified.

-Something within you _wants_ to push people further into the dark, but doesn't want to be caught doing so.
-This is malevolent.
-People can subconsciously sense this intention, and this by itself is enough to provoke the darkness in their minds.
-Mission accomplished; more darkness was created without you having to do anything provably evil.
-All it took was your dark motivation — something that you can trivially deny, even to yourself.
-It is this dark pattern that "good people" employ to maintain their self-image. _Genuinely_ good people are those who have learned to stop doing it.
-They _never_ look down on others, because this is the surest sign of brewing self-deception.

-The reason that the "bad people" need to shield their misbehavior from consciousness is that _part of them doesn't want to be doing wrong._ This means that they are not _fundamentally_ defective.
-We perceive their badness as intrinsic only to justify our contempt, which in turn exists only to create more.
-You don't have to take my word for it, but can actually learn to perceive this.
 If you manage to take your own self-deception mechanism offline for even a moment, it feels exactly like you'd imagine feeling if you were suddenly freed from a demonic possession.
 You clearly perceive how this "demon" has very cleverly commandeered people's minds.

-To be fair, there does seem to be a tiny percentage of people who have consciously welcomed the demon in, for whom the description "evil" really does capture something important.
-Such people pose a unique challenge.
-Being "kind" to them in the conventional sense can indeed be dangerous.
-And yet the very _deepest_ aspect of their mind does not want it.
-Again, it is only once you see exactly what "it" is that you understand why _nobody_ ultimately could.
-Think of it like a form of Stockholm syndrome.
-If you want to defeat evil, you must want them to be free of it, too.

-When we meet (or even hear about) such people, we often experience the overwhelming urge to hate them, but this is the ultimate trap.
-It is their darkness inviting ours to treat them in a way that will drive them further into its clutches — and we very often take the bait.
-How could we not?
-It is like a gift-wrapped present: the opportunity to manifest our darkest tendencies in a way that we can convince ourselves and others is unmistakably _good._

 Seeing this all clearly turns your whole world upside-down.
 We are hating people for their susceptibility to the world's most fiendish mind-virus — the one responsible for our very hatred. **Any time you feel contempt for _anyone_ for _any reason whatsoever_, your mind is secretly gearing up to elevate or otherwise enrich yourself at the world's expense.** We are all hypocrites, and contempt is _always_ a sign that your mind is hiding some hypocrisy from yourself.

 Until this becomes _common knowledge_ (in the [technical sense](https://plato.stanford.edu/entries/common-knowledge/) — where everyone knows that everyone knows that everyone knows...), humanity will continue to tie itself up in horrifying knots while pretending to be freeing itself from them.
 (This is exemplified by "pseudo-kind" ideologies, in which people claim to be helping one person or group by demonizing another.
-This *always* triggers a counter-ideology, and not by accident.)
+I'm sure you can think of examples.)
 Unfortunately, our self-deception prevents us from making this _common knowledge_, no matter how clearly it is pointed out.
 This piece is an attempt.

 ---